Some Observations on Copyright Law

 links to copyright resources

-The U.S. Copyright Office.
+The U.S. Copyright Office homepage.

-The following Internet web pages have useful information on interpretation of
+The following Internet web pages may have useful information on interpretation of

 "fair use" in academic settings and other practical interpretations of

-Magazines in the USA commonly grant a license to make a copy for personal or
+Periodicals in the USA commonly grant a license to make a copy for personal or

-business use that exceeds fair use, provided that the stated fee
+business use that exceeds fair use, provided that the stated fee is paid directly to the

 Copyright Clearance Center.